giampaolo/psutil/docs/about.rst

 Go to symbol
 ------------

-On the :doc:`API reference <api>` page, press :kbd:`@` to open a go-to-symbol menu, similar to the one in Sublime Text or VS Code.
+Press :kbd:`@` on any page to open a go-to-symbol menu, similar to the one in Sublime Text or VS Code.
 Start typing to fuzzy-match function, class and method names, then use the :kbd:`↑` and :kbd:`↓` arrow keys and :kbd:`Enter` to jump to a definition.

 .. image:: /_static/images/about/gotosymbol.png
    :alt: Go-to-symbol menu